 Too many couples make the mistake of putting sexual satisfaction on the back burner of their lives.
 Sure, there are a million other things to take care of, but some studies suggest that even when many other conflicts occur, couples who continue to interact sexually remain happier than couples who don’t.

-Disputes about money have caused far too many marriages to fail.
-Often times, people with opposite money personalities (e.g. spenders vs. savers), gravitate toward one another, which can result in major arguments and even divorce.
+Disputes about money have caused far too many marriages to fail – money is at the root of many marriage mistakes.
+Oftentimes, people with opposite money personalities (e.g. spenders vs. savers), gravitate toward one another, which can result in major arguments and even divorce.
+Because of this, one of the most common money mistakes couples make is simply not communicating enough about their budgets, spending habits and financial goals.

 What to do instead: Talk to your partner about the way that you like to handle money.
 Explore your own fears and biases in regards to money, and listen to your partner’s issues as well.
 Find a way to handle finances that work for both of you, and be sure to show respect for your partner’s financial fears and fantasies.

-If you would like to talk more about how to make your marriage work for you, contact me.
+If you would like to talk more about how to make your marriage work for you, contact Couples Learn.
 I’m here to help!